mynamegabe/May-CTF-Writeups/Web/DeCookie/README.md

 3. Input the answer
    The answer goes through but nothing happens, linking back to the challenge description, but the number of correct answers required is unknown
 4. Write a script
-   Write a program using Python with the Selenium module to read and decode the cookie and send the answer until a flag is returned OR a just send POST requests with the answer. https://github.com/Derrick-Png/CTF-Writeups/tree/main/2021/NYP%20May%20CTF/Decookie
+   Write a program using Python with the Selenium module to read and decode the cookie and send the answer until a flag is returned OR a just send POST requests with the answer. <br />
+   https://github.com/Derrick-Png/CTF-Writeups/tree/main/2021/NYP%20May%20CTF/Decookie